inasafe/inasafe-doc/docs/source/training/socialisation/inasafe-in-more-detail.rst

 * To Run |project_name| with the new hazard layer
 * To Run |project_name| and add the percentage of affected people who will need evacuation
-* To explain the difference between the scenario run in last chapter with this chapter (optional)
+* To aggregate the results

 **Expected Results:**